GazRobinson/WhalesongPark_Template/README.md

 	- Play the sound `clip` at `volume` and `pitch` through Player `playerIndex`'s speaker.
 - `WhalesongAudio.PlayGlobalOneShot(AudioClip clip, float volume = 1.0f, float pitch = 1.0f)`
 	- Play the sound `clip` at `volume` and `pitch` for all player speakers.
+# Building Whalesong Park
+The Whalesong Park machine is a PC (yay) that needs certain files in certain places to work (boo) these files should be created on build (yay).
+To build Whalesong Park open the Build Settings in Unity (Ctrl + Shift + B or File -> Build Settings).
+Ensure that your game scene (**DevScene** by default) is included in the build and click **Build**.
+You'll be prompted to choose or create a build folder.
+It is ***highly*** recommended that you name this folder so that it is identifiable as **A)** A Whalesong Park game and **B)** Your particular version of the game.

+For example: **WhalesongPark_GazGame**

+When the game builds it will create a few files in the executable folder.
+You might not need them now, but you should know what they are for when they are referred to later on.
+- **Buttons.txt** is a text file used for configuring the button input on the Whalesong Machine and the Demo Machine.
+It is unlikely you will need to change this.
+- **RunBorderless.bat** will launch the game in a borderless window.
+You might want to use this when testing on your own machine.
+- **RunOnTVSetup.bat** will launch the game in a borderless window at the resolution required to work on the TV Demo station in Abertay.
+- **RunOnWhalesongSetup.bat** will launch the game in a borderless window at the resolution required to work on the actual Whalesong Machine.

+## Running WSP on the TV Demo Machine
+Within Abertay University's Kydd Building is a functional recreation of the Whalesong Park Machine using four TVs.
+On the machine's Desktop there is a folder called **Whalesong Builds** or similar.
+-TBC-